uloamaka/LEETCODE/README.md

 # LeetCode

-This repository contains my solutions to LeetCode problems.
+This repository contains all my solutions to LeetCode problems.

 Created with :heart: by [LeetPush](https://github.com/husamahmud/LeetPush)